 As stated above, employees may use available paid annual leave time for rest, relaxation, and personal pursuits.
 In the event that available annual leave is not used by the end of the benefit year, employees may carry unused time forward to the next benefit year.
 If the total amount of unused annual leave time reaches a "cap" equal to two times the annual leave amount, further annual leave accrual will stop.
-The employee will not receive compensation for annual leave in excess of the cap which is unused.
-When the employee uses paid annual leave time and brings the available amount below the cap, annual leave accrual will begin again.
+The employee will not receive compensation for annual leave time and brings the available amount below the cap, annual leave accrual will begin again.